AidanDoucet/ECED3901-2023-Team8_Subsystem-Code/README.md

 # Project J.A.R.V.I.S

-## ECED3901-2023-Team8_Subsystem-Code
+## ECED3901 2023 Team8 Subsystem Code
-This is the repository for Group 8 for all the additional subsystems code not in the main repository for the 2023 Peter Gregson Design Challenge./
+This is the repository for Group 8 for all the additional subsystems code not in the main repository for the 2023 Peter Gregson Design Challenge.
 The 5 subsystems are:
 - Safety
 - Humidity